Foxy/foxy-elements/src/elements/public/DonationForm/README.md

 - image: a url of an image to be displayed beside the product or donation campaign in the cart
 - url: a url of the product or donaiton campaign

+Please note: the currency used is the store's currency.

 ## Configuration Summary

 This summary is meant to be used as a reference.